MiN1One/weather-experimental/README.md

-# Notice!
+### Notice!
 This app is designed and developed for only demonstration and practice purposes; No commercial deployment is intended.

-There are no API keys by default
+- Run this project by `npm run watch:sass` and `npm run w-dev-server`